bzarei/HackTrick/README.md

 - i18n integration
 - meta-data based approach that allows for
   - filtering of available features according to authentication, authorization or other aspects ( e.g. feature flags )
-  - automatic router configuration acccording to the metadata
+  - automatic router configuration according to the metadata
   - dynamic navigation features that are based on the meta-data and custom rules
   - feature outlets that cover both local and federated components and allow for custom async preloading logic ( e.g. i18n loading )
 - custom application configurations with support for both client and server side logic

-While the framework supports enterprise portals with dynamic microfrontends - and server side configuration mechanisms - as one extreme it also covers small local only applciations without significant coding and rampup overhead, making it a one-size-fits-all framework.
+While the framework supports enterprise portals with dynamic microfrontends - and server side configuration mechanisms - as one extreme it also covers small local only applications without significant coding and rampup overhead, making it a one-size-fits-all framework.

 The main idea for most of the mechanisms is that modules expose meta-data of "what is inside", by annotating available "features" ( named components used internally or part of the routing ) with special decorators that can be parsed and extracted.